msgr0/PlasEval/README.md

 Given a set $A$ of predicted plasmid bins and a set $B$ of ground truth plasmid bins, w define the precision $p(A,B)$ and recall $r(A,B)$ as follows:
 $$p(A,B) = \frac{\sum\limits_{P\in A} \max\limits_{T\in B} o(P,T)}{\sum\limits_{P\in A}L(P)}, r(A,B) = \frac{\sum\limits_{T\in B} \max\limits_{P\in A} o(P,T)}{\sum\limits_{T\in B}L(T)}.$$

-The F1-score as the arithmetic mean of the precision and recall
+The F1-score is the arithmetic mean of the precision and recall
 $$F_1(A,B) = 2\frac{{p}(A,B){r}(A,B)}{{p}(A,B)+{r}(A,B)}.$$

 ### Comparison